Hintayan ng Langit: Production

-The film was based on the one-act play written by the film's writer Juan Miguel Severo that was originally staged for 2015-2016 Virgin Labfest.
+The film was based on the one-act play written by the film's writer, Juan Miguel Severo, that was originally staged for 2015-2016 Virgin Labfest.
 The roles of Lisang and Manolo were respectively played by Edna Vida and Nonoy Froilan in a 45-minute one-act, single scene play.

 Casting

-The film has been served as a reunion movie of Eddie Garcia and Gina Pareño, who were both used to work in Sampaguita Pictures, according to Garcia.
-Director Dan Villegas has considered working with the two legends in one film as a huge achievement on his expanding film career.
-According to the director, Gina Pareño was previously involved with him prior to the making of the film but for Eddie Garcia, it was his first time making an involvement and he was in starstruck during their first day but they are very professional and the shooting was peaceful and serene.
+The film served as a reunion movie of Eddie Garcia and Gina Pareño, who both used to work in Sampaguita Pictures.
+Director Dan Villegas had long considered working with the two in one film.
+According to the director, Gina Pareño was previously involved with him prior to the making of the film, while it was his first time working with Garcia.
+Villegas remarked that he was starstruck with Garcia during their first day, but said that they were very professional and the shooting was peaceful and serene.

 Release

-The film was first released on October 22, 2018 as one of the entries for the 2018 QCinema International Film Festival.
+The film was first released on October 22, 2018, as one of the entries for the 2018 QCinema International Film Festival.
 It was also released for nationwide theaters on November 21, 2018.